-With regards to data protection, the Company had already implemented a wide range of guidelines and provisions, with the ratification of EU General Data Protection Regulation (GDPR) as of 2018.
+With regards to data protection, the Company had already implemented a wide range of guidelines and provisions, with the ratification of EU General Data Protection Regulation (GDPR), including enhanced mandatory awareness training on GDPR.
 The Company has implemented Standard Operating Procedures (SOPs) to ensure that all personal data stored and processed in the course of Company's operations are safe from manipulation and misuse.
+The Company is currently seeking to be certified in ISO 27001.
 The diligence of the Company with regards to all compliance issues presents itself in the pleasing level of zero compliance related violations.
 The Code of Conducts for employees as well as business partners can be found on the Company's website.